sunshah/data_science/README.md

 - Work on that branch, making several commits.
 - Merge changes back into the master branch in a single, curated commit.

-The idea is that a single large commit keeps the master branch neater than lots of small commits.
-Let's go through each step in more detail.

-1. Create a new branch to work on:
+1. Create a new working branch from `master` to work on:

         $ git checkout -b <branch>
 2. Write code, commit regularly: